firstep-ai/AI-Infra/Interview.md

  I was a key person in the vLLM project.
 I led the full integration of ByteDance's Tarsier and Tarsier2 multi-modal model, including support for Tensor Parallelism and Pipeline Parallelism.
 I also fixed important issues to make vLLM more stable, like supporting long contexts for Mistral models and image/video tasks for Qwen2-VL models.

+ In my current company, I led the full process from fine-tuning models to deploying them with vLLM.
+I also made a new Cache-Augmented Generation (CAG)-based KV-cache system that made inference much faster and more efficient.
+I also build knowledge bases and core parts for an AI assistant to make it accurate and efficient.

 # What achievements have you made in your previous role?

 My main achievements include:
 For the Yonyou Translation Tool, my models performed better than GPT-4o in tests.
 My CAG-based KV-cache system made inference much faster and more efficient.